pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 This stock assessment does not explicitly incorporate trophic interactions, habitat factors or environmental factors into the assessment model.
 More predation, diet and habitat work, and mechanistic linkages to environmental conditions would be needed to incorporate these elements into the stock assessment.

 ## Reference points{-}
 Reference points were calculated using the estimated catch distribution in the final year of the model (2023).
-In general, the population is on the boundary between “precautionary” (B/B0 = 0.40) and “healthy” (B.B0 > 0.40) status relative to the reference points (Figure \ref{yieldcurveES}).
-Sustainable total yield (landings plus discards) was estimated at 1,060 mt when using an SPR50% reference harvest rate and ranged from 870–1,250 mt based on estimates of uncertainty (Table \ref{refPointsES}).
+In general, the population is on the boundary between “precautionary” (B/B0 = 0.40) and “healthy” (B.B0 > 0.40) status relative to the reference points (Figure \ref{fig:yieldcurveES}).
+Sustainable total yield (landings plus discards) was estimated at 1,060 mt when using an SPR50% reference harvest rate and ranged from 870–1,250 mt based on estimates of uncertainty (Table \ref{tab:refPointsES}).
 The spawning output equivalent to 40% of the unfished spawning output (B40%) was 8.273 trillion eggs.
 The most recent catches (landings plus discards) have been lower than the estimated long-term yields calculated using an SPR50% reference point, but not as low as the lower bound of the 95% uncertainty interval.
 However, this is due to the fishery not fully attaining the full \gls{acl}.
 The \gls{ofl} and \gls{abc} values over the past 6 years have been approximately 3100 mt and 2,500 mt, respectively.

 \begingroup\fontsize{10}{12}\selectfont
 \begingroup\fontsize{10}{12}\selectfont